A New Era of Art Ambush To Set on a Pedestal?

 POSTSCRIPT / COMMENTARY: As reported by the Bristol Post, the Mayor of Bristol Marvin Rees insisted the future of the Edward Colston plinth must be decided on by the people of Bristol democratically through consultation.
 As a result, the temporary sculpture was more temporary than expected and was removed with 24 hours no less.
 This was because it was not done with the permission of Bristol City Council or citizens, and the cost of its removal has been reportedly billed to Marc Quinn to boot.
 In justifying his decision, the mayor confirmed his council was committed to build a place fit for all Bristolians, and to “building a city that is home to those who are elated at the statue being pulled down, those who sympathise with its removal, but are dismayed at how it happened and those who feel that in its removal, they’ve lost a piece of the Bristol they know and therefore themselves”.
 He talked ultimately of finding a pace that brings the people along too.
 He quoted an African proverb that says “if you want to go fast, go alone, if you want to go far, go together” and concluded (rather perversely) that the temporary sculpture installed “was the work and decision of a London based artist”.
 In fairness, he didn’t cite the description “non-black” artist, but other voices later on social media picked that up and called only for a commission for a young emerging black artist.
 One can’t help but think that this rather misses the whole point of an ongoing cycle of temporary public art and the diversity of perspectives it enables.
 The irony here is that the real, but impetuous, author of her unintentional arts intervention and cultural comment, was actually Jen Reid herself.
 This fact had already been alluded to by Marc Quinn.

 Indeed, had this been the instant fix of applied art by Bristol’s own much-loved son, the guerrilla street artist Banksy, one wonders if this (over) reaction would have been quite so instant and unequivocal.
-The fact that the identity, background and so by default race, of this particular arts vigilante is unknown would also have been a curious thing to debate.
-For Bristol, a city with a proud track record of first having a progressive urban design-orientated Mayor (George Ferguson), and a progression of highly ground-breaking public art programmes (Public Art Southwest, Legible Cities, Situations & Public Art (Now)) this looks to be a massive miscalculation of a public mood and a cultural decision made far too prematurely.
+The fact that the identity, background and so by default ethnicity, of this particular arts vigilante is unknown would also have been a curious thing to debate.
+For Bristol, a city with a proud track record of first having a progressive urban design-orientated Mayor (George Ferguson), and a progression of highly ground-breaking public art programmes (Public Art Southwest, Legible Cities, Situations & Public Art (Now)) this looks to be a massive misappropriation of public mood and a cultural decision made far too prematurely.
 This seems a miscalculation, dressed up as political expediency, and made by Bristol’s own black mayor.

 According to the artist and subject matter both, A Surge of Power (Jen Reid) 2020 was only ever intended as a temporary installation to contribute to the BLM debate and raise awareness.
 Whilst it was admittedly installed in secret, without permission, no laws were actually broken.
 To be left standing for just 24 hours might seem to limit the artworks impact and newsworthiness, although perhaps the opposite effect might be the end result when the dust settles.
 Like most things in life, only time will tell.